 Business rates, also known as non domestic rates are a contribution from businesses towards the cost of local services.
 Although collected by local authorities the money is pooled by central government and redistributed to councils on the basis of their need.

 The gross rates payable on each property depend on the rateable value and the national non domestic multiplier.
-There are also a number of types of relief from rates which can be applied to individual accounts (see below).
+There are also a number of types of relief from rates which can be applied to individual accounts.

 National Non Domestic Multiplier

 The rateable value is multiplied by the appropriate multiplier to calculate the rates payable, before any relief is applied.
-The multipliers are set each financial year by the Government, and usually rise each year by the increase in the Retail Price Index for the preceding September.
-The multipliers for 2013-14 are 0.462p in the £ for occupied properties with a rateable value of under £18000 and 0.471p in the £ for all empty properties and occupied properties with a rateable value of £18000 or over.
+The multipliers are set each financial year by the Government, and for 2016/17 are 0.484 for occupied properties with a rateable value of under £18000 and 0.497 for empty properties and occupied properties with a rateable value of £18000 or over.